-The increase in research and development expense in the recent nine month period was principally due to an increase of \$4.1 million for personnel-related expenses, including personnel costs associated with the acquisition of Integration Associates.
-We expect that research and development expense will remain relatively stable in absolute dollars, but may fluctuate somewhat due to the timing of certain items related to new product development initiatives, such as mask and wafer costs.
-In addition, research and development expense will fluctuate as a percentage of revenues due to changes in sales.
+The increase in research and development expense in the recent three month period was principally due to an increase of \$2.6 million for personnel-related expenses and \$0.6 million for product introduction costs.
+The decrease in research and development expense as a percent of revenues is due to our increased sales.
+We expect that research and development expense will increase in absolute dollars, commensurate with our revenue growth, but remain relatively stable as a percentage of revenues.